MuteJester/Java_Brain/README.md

   * Validation Of Logistic Regression - Confusion Matrix
   * K-Means calculation (up to 3-dimensional data variables)
   * Fully Connected Neural Network Constructor class accepting all forms of network topologies for dynamic use
+  * Q Learning "Custom-fit" Class applicable for any use
   * Statistical error computations like MSE, R^2, Adj-R^2, Pearsons -  for most models
   * Some of the models have supported validation methods which will automatically compare machine guesses against actual values

   ### Currently Supported CSV Handling Functionality